Gwyd0/Linuxsetup/README.md

 # Known Issues
 i will fix these when i have time.
 * Weather not updaing.
-* Screenshot button and File button not working.
-* i'm not very happy with the general athletics (mostly colors and fonts), so im going to change that eventually.
 * Make a install script. (prob for arch and ubuntu)

 # Instalation